 A lot of pill packs are engineered so that you take three weeks of active pills followed by one week of placebos in order to still have a monthly period.
-However, others offer the chance to only bleed once every three months, or even skip menstruation all together.
+However, others offer the chance to only bleed once every three months, or even skip menstruation altogether.

-As you’ll see is a major theme when it comes to birth control, you truly have to find what works best for you.
+As you’ll see, a major theme when it comes to birth control is that you truly have to find what works best for you.
 So for those who tend to be a little forgetful, that probably means something you don’t have to remember to take each day…

 The Patch & The Ring